liuzy88/91video/README.md

 # 91video

-> The adult video from 91 team.
+> The adult video from 91 team

+### Usage

+- npm install

-### import
+### Import videos

-- run any import js.
+- run any import js

-### export
+### Export videos

-- run fetch js.
+- run fetch js
-- batch download using Thunder.
+- batch download using Thunder
-- run rename js.
+- run rename js

-### local web
+### Run local web

-- npm start.
+- npm start
-- offline mode, must fetch and download.
+- to offline mode, must fetch and download

-*more than 40000+ videos, good climax for you.*
+*more than 40000+ videos, good climax for you*